XinyiYing/MoCoPnet/README.md

 3. Data format:

-1) The training dataset is in `code/data/SAITD`.
+1) The training dataset is in `code/data/train/SAITD`.
 ```
-data
+train
   └── SAITD
        └── 1
               ├── 0.png